9th in the UK for Politics and International Relations.Guardian League Table 2021

 Our aim is to ensure that assessment caters for a range of students’ requirements.
 Throughout the course, a strong emphasis is placed on regular feedback in order to provide you with the opportunity to enhance your performance.

-of our Politics student were satisfied with the academic support
+our students were satisfied with the quality of teaching.

 In a competitive job market, it is crucial that as a graduate you possess all the right skills that employers are looking for.
 Our Politics degree emphasises transferable skills at each level of study, with a strong focus on career development.
 You can expect to gain skills in critical thought and analysis, working autonomously and as part of a team, networking, and the ability to communicate complex ideas in a clear and concise fashion.